 This size is the backbone of official communication within US government agencies.
 Slightly shorter and wider than standard letter paper, it offers several practical advantages:

-• Official Documents and Forms: Legal forms, government reports, and various official documents are often printed on government letter size due to their standardization.
+Legal forms, government reports, and other official documents are usually printed on standard government letter size.
 Use in tax forms or immigration applications.

 Index Card Sizes: